 (2) The underwriting discount per \$1,000 in principal amount of Notes may be as high as \$8.50, resulting in proceeds, before expenses, to BofA Finance of as low as \$991.50 per \$1,000 in principal amount of Notes.
-The total underwriting discount and proceeds, before expenses, to BofA Finance specified above reflect the aggregate of the underwriting discounts per \$1,000 in principal amount of Notes.
+(3) In addition to the underwriting discount per \$1,000 in principal amount of Notes.

-(3) In addition to the underwriting discount above, if any, an affiliate of BofA Finance will pay a referral fee of up to \$5.00 per \$1,000 in principal amount of Notes in connection with the distribution of the Notes to other registered broker dealers.
+In addition to the underwriting discount above, if any, an affiliate of BofA Finance will pay a referral fee of up to \$5.00 per \$1,000 in principal amount of Notes in connection with the distribution of the Notes to other registered broker dealers.

-The Notes and the related guarantee:

-Are Not FDIC Insured Are Not Bank Guaranteed May Lose Value
+The Notes and the related guarantee: Are Not FDIC Insured Are Not Bank Guaranteed May Lose Value